SlippyKorny/nn_classification_benchmark/README.md

 # nn_benchmark

-A simple benchmark of a couple of convolutional neural network models.
+A simple classification benchmark of a couple of convolutional and residual neural network models.